-Paper 4C Creating II (20%)
+Paper 4C Creating II $(20\%) \rightarrow (25\%)$

 There is no mark conversion table for exemption in this paper.
 Candidates with a recognised qualification may apply for exemption from this examination at the time they register for entry to the Hong Kong Diploma of Secondary Education Examination (HKDSE).
-Evidence of these qualifications should be submitted to the Hong Kong Examinations and Assessment Authority at the time of registration.
+Evidence of these qualifications should be submitted to the Hong Kong Examinations and Assessment Authority at the time of registration on or before 30 January 2021.
 Candidates may update the evidence of their qualifications no later than the stipulated deadline of the amendment period.
 Applications will be considered on a case-by-case basis.